 Our journeys from here until Wilpena Pound will be mostly on unsealed roads, and depending on weather or road conditions we may need to occasionally detour from our original path to reach our next destination.

-The group has a over Lake Eyre to understand the vast size of the lake system, putting it into perspective within the and Australian , as the landscape rolls away underneath the plane.
+Today we’ll enjoy morning scenic flight over Lake Eyre followed by free time to rest from our travels so far.
+We meet again in the evening for a group dinner at our hotel.
+The scenic flight over Lake Eyre will show us the vast size of the lake system, putting it into perspective within the national park and the Australian outback, as the landscape rolls away underneath the plane.

 Marree is the end of the line for the rail from Port Augusta and the long journey from channel country for the cattle driven down the Katherine track.
 This historic town is explored in the afternoon.
 We take a walk to tour the township with our guide, enjoying the stories from the towns history.